JanM321/esphome-lg-controller/README.md

 Note: an alternative for the LIN transceiver is the opto-isolator design used here:
 * https://github.com/AussieMakerGeek/LG_Aircon_MQTT_interface
 * https://www.instructables.com/Hacking-an-LG-Ducted-Split-for-Home-Automation/

-# Firmware
-I used the following steps to build the ESPHome firmware, flash it on the device, and add the controller in Home Assistant:
-1. Clone this repository and navigate to the `esphome` directory.
-2. Install ESPHome command line tools on Linux: https://esphome.io/guides/installing_esphome.html
-3. Ensure the Python virtual environment is activated (`source venv/bin/activate`).
-4. Copy `template.yaml` to (for example) `lg-livingroom.yaml` and edit the lines marked with `XXX`.
-5. Connect the ESP32 DevKitC board to your computer with a micro USB cable.
-This is only needed the first time, after that it can use OTA updates over wifi.
-6. Run `esphome run lg-livingroom.yaml` to build the firmware and upload it to the device.
-7. The device can now be added in Home Assistant (Settings => Devices & Services).
-HA will ask you for the encryption key from the YAML file.
-8. Disconnect the micro USB cable.
-9. Install the ESP32 DevKitC board on the PCB and connect the PCB to the AC.

-If you just want to connect to the device to view the debug logs, use `esphome logs lg-livingroom.yaml`.

-# Tips
-* [Issue #43](https://github.com/JanM321/esphome-lg-controller/issues/43) has some information on temperature sensors that work well for this.
-* It's possible to use a Home Assistant template sensor as room temperature sensor.
-I'm [using this](https://gist.github.com/JanM321/b550285713f20231386509b2c227f0b8) to work around some issues with my LG Multi F unit in heating mode.

 # License
 This project is licensed under the 0BSD License.
 See the LICENSE file for details.